drand/drand/docs/SECURITY.md

 As such, it is recommended to reshare often, _even if_ between the same nodes, as it creates new shares.

-### Distributed Key Generation
+### Distributed Key Generation Ceremony

-#### DDoS attacks
+#### DoS attacks

-If during the DKG, some nodes are DDoS attacked, then these nodes might not be able to receive the deals (shares) in time and / or reply in the second phase in time.
+If during the DKG, some nodes are DoS attacked, then these nodes might not be able to receive the deals (shares) in time and / or reply in the second phase in time.
 Given the necessity of time for achieving the synchronous network assumption, that means these nodes risk getting excluded from the final group